-Before the procedure, you’ll be given local anaesthetic drops, so you won’t feel any pain.
+Before the procedure, we’ll give you local anaesthetic drops so that you won’t feel any pain.

-Then, a measured dosage of UV light is applied to your cornea for a further 10 minutes.
+We will then apply a measured dosage of UV light to your cornea for a further 10 minutes.
 Together with the riboflavin, the UV light encourages bonds between collagen fibrils to form, strengthening your cornea.

-After the treatment, a contact lens will be placed on your eye to help with healing and make your eye more comfortable.
-You’ll need to keep this in place for a few days, and you’ll also be given eye drops to use.
+After the treatment, a bandage contact lens will be placed on your eye to help heal and make your eye more comfortable.
+You’ll need to keep this in place for a few days.
+We’ll also give you eye drops to use.
 Any discomfort during healing is usually mild, and should only last the first few days.

-Corneal collagen cross-linking is an exciting new development in keratoconus treatment that could potentially save your sight, especially if you are treated early on.
-Even those who are treated later on may find that it halts the development of their condition, preventing the need for a corneal transplant.
+Corneal collagen cross-linking is an exciting new development in keratoconus treatment that could save your sight, especially if you receive treatment early on.
+Even those who we treat later find that it halts the condition’s progression, preventing the need for a corneal transplant.